joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 ```

 This will start a local server at `http://localhost:8501`, where you can interact with the system via a user-friendly interface.

 <br /><br />

+## GUIDELINES FOR OPTIMAL PERFORMANCE
+- **Use exact visualization keywords**: Prefer writing “barchart”  instead of “bar chart.”
+Always include an explicit action verb like “plot this” when requesting a chart.
+- **Use “grouped by”**: Instead of “give me the insight for each administration,” say “give me the insight grouped by administration.”.
+The term “grouped” signals to the agent that it must apply a groupby operation.
+- **Use “distribution” rather than “percentage”**: When asking a Piechart phrase, it as “what is the distribution of authentication methods?”, not “what is the percentage of authentication methods?”.
+“Distribution” cues the agent to compute and visualize proportions correctly.
+- **Explicitly the dataset and variable when known**: If you already know which file and column to query, include them up front.
+This helps the agent bypass dataset selection ambiguity and generate more precise code.

+<br /><br />